 Author – Arushi Prakash

-As the name suggests, the concentrated solar power (CSP) technology accumulate heat from the sun’s rays to a particular point for heating water, oil or other material.
-CSP works by concentrating sun’s rays on a small area, which would otherwise be distributed over a larger area.
+As the name suggests, the concentrated solar power (CSP) technology accumulates heat from the sun’s rays to a particular point for heating water, oil or other material.
+CSP also called solar thermal power, works by concentrating the sun’s rays on a small area, which would otherwise be distributed over a larger area.
 This small area can contain water flowing through pipes or other fluid (gas or liquid) containers.
-Molten salt is considered the best fluid, since it can retain heat well, which can be used at a different time.
+Molten salt is considered the best fluid since it can retain heat well, which can be used to produce power later.
 So even during cloudy days when heat cannot be generated directly from the sun, the molten salt can emit heat to produce power.

 Parabolic Trough System